Audinot/rails2-template/README.markdown

 ruby "1.8.7"
 ```
-Save this Gemfile and install all the gems listed with 'bundle install'.
+Save this Gemfile and install all the gems listed with `bundle install`.

 Open the Rakefile in your favourite editor and look at the requirements.
 If you're using the same Ruby/Rails version as I am, you'll probably see
-this line: `require rake/rdoctask`.
-Change it to `require 'rdoc/task` and
+this line: `require 'rake/rdoctask'`.
+Change it to `require 'rdoc/task'` and
 save it; Heroku can't use the old deprecated rdoctask module.

 Now that your Rakefile is up to date, you can use `rake` commands to